 A team commissioned by the government of Colombia’s Adaptation Fund has the unprecedented task of advising the relocation of the whole town to a safer place.
-The team consists of geologists, urban planners, eco-hydrologists and conservationists — including myself and several staff members of CI-Colombia.
+The team consists of geologists, urban planners, eco-hydrologists and conservationists — including myself and several staff members of Conservation International-Colombia.

 River near Gramalote, Colombia.
 The town’s location near several rivers (combined with an earthquake and heavy rainfall) helped trigger than landslide that destroyed the town.
 In constructing the new town, the challenge will be finding a place with access to fresh water that is not as susceptible to landslides. (© CI/photo by Patricia Bejarano)